arei/npmbox/README.md

 	tar -xvfo npmbox.npmbox

 5).
-Install npmbox globally using the following command.  **Note this command may require root access/sudo in order to correctly install.**
+Install npmbox globally using the following command.  **Notes: You must be using npm 1.4.28 or later!
+Also, this command may require root access/sudo in order to correctly install.**

 	npm install --global --cache ./.npmbox-cache --optional --cache-min 999999 --fetch-retries 0 --fetch-retry-factor 0 --fetch-retry-mintimeout 1 --fetch-retry-maxtimeout 2 npmbox